National Archives releases 12,879 more JFK assassination files

 Kennedy was shot and killed while riding in his motorcade through Dallas on Nov.
 22, 1963, at the age of 46.
 An investigation led by Chief Justice Earl Warren concluded that Lee Harvey Oswald, a former Marine and communist activist who had lived in the Soviet Union, acted alone in shooting Kennedy, but the probe has been widely criticized by academics and historians in the nearly 60 years since the assassination.
 Oswald was shot and killed in the basement of the Dallas police headquarters two days after Kennedy's death, further fueling conspiracy theories about whether he was solely responsible.

-It wasn't immediately clear whether the files released Thursday, thousands of which were previously released with redactions, contained significant new revelations.
+It wasn't immediately clear whether the files released Thursday contained significant new revelations.
 Longtime JFK-watchers hoped the trove would shed more light on what the U.S. government knew about Oswald before Kennedy's assassination, particularly his activities in Mexico City in the weeks before he opened fire in Dallas.

 One document detailing the CIA's interception of Oswald's communications with the Soviet Embassy in Mexico City, and the reaction by the U.S. Embassy after Kennedy's death, was released without two prior redactions.
 A comparison with the previously released version shows the redactions obscured the fact that the wiretap operation targeting the Soviet Embassy was a joint effort with the office of the Mexican president, an arrangement that was "highly secret and not known to Mexican security and law enforcement officials."